 Can you imagine a world where your utility bill doesn’t break the bank?
 Energy efficiency can help with that!
-Energy Efficiency Day is celebrated nationwide every year on Oct.
-6. The goal is straightforward: “Save Money.
+Energy Efficiency Day is celebrated nationwide every year on the first Wednesday in October.
+The goal is straightforward: “Save Money.
 Cut Pollution.
 Create Jobs.”
-Energy Efficiency Day began in 2016, with the support of energy efficiency advocacy groups such as Advanced Energy Economy and Alliance to Save Energy.
+Energy Efficiency Day began in 2016, with the support of energy-efficiency advocacy groups such as Advanced Energy Economy and Alliance to Save Energy.
+But what about the relationship between energy and indoor air?
 Let’s take a closer look at the importance of energy efficiency, indoor air quality and the future of our planet.

 What Is Energy Efficiency?

 When a product is energy-efficient, it requires less energy than another device to perform the same function.
 For example, an air conditioning unit that requires less energy, but cools your home effectively is energy efficient.
 Energy efficiency is celebrated for its ability to reduce pollution, energy waste, water usage and consumer utility costs.
 Energy efficiency has been shown to improve the world around us.
 This is important as there is only one planet Earth.

 Energy efficiency positively impacts our environment.
 In fact, energy-efficient appliances have the potential to reduce carbon pollution by 550 million metric tons by the year 2050.
 In addition to carbon dioxide, energy efficiency reduces the number of greenhouse gas emissions that severely impact our health.

 Energy efficiency produces jobs, it’s a simple fact.
 In 2017, 3.2 million Americans were working in the clean energy industry.
 They outnumbered those working in the fossil fuel industry three to one.
 In fact, 18% of construction jobs are connected to the clean energy industry.
 It goes without saying that job production greatly benefits the economy.

 Monthly Expenses and Yearly Savings